On specific factors in graphs: The Strong Parity Property

 {\bf Acknowledgments}

-Csilla Bujt\' as acknowledges the financial support from the Slovenian Research Agency (project N1-0108, Discharging in Graph Domination).
-This work of the second author was supported by the Slovak Research and Development Agency under the Contract No.\ APVV-15-0116 and by the Slovak VEGA Grant 1/0368/16.
+The first author acknowledges the financial support from the Slovenian Research Agency under the project N1-0108.
+This work of the second author was supported by the Slovak Research and Development Agency under the Contract No.\ APVV-19-0153.
 Research of the third author was supported in part by the National Research, Development and Innovation Office -- NKFIH under the grant SNN 129364.
 The authors would like to thank J\'{u}lius Czap for his helpful comments.